Heavy meromyosin

 Heavy meromyosin (HMM) is the larger of the two fragments obtained from the muscle protein myosin II following limited proteolysis by trypsin or chymotrypsin.
-HMM contains two domains S-1 and S-2, S-1 contains is the globular head that can bind to actin while the S-2 domain projects at and angle from light meromyosin (LMM) connecting the two meromyosin fragments.
+The Heavy Meromyosin fragment holds a critical funtion, as it is responsible for regulation ATPase enzymatic activity and mediating the binding interaction with actin filaments.HMM contains two domains S-1 and S-2, which can be cleaved apart by papain.
+S-1 contains the globular head that can bind to actin, while the S-2 domain projects at an angle from light meromyosin (LMM), connecting the two meromyosin fragments.